Classic cars in Cuba are also an essential part of its history.

 - Colonial Habana City Tour

-- 10 days route around Cuba
+- Circuit Cuba in 10 days

 - What to see about art and architecture in Habana?